Local contact homology and applications: Preliminaries

-Under the assumption that the Hamiltonian vector fields are non-degenerate, the asymptotic behavior of finite-energy curves in non-cylindrical cobordisms is analogous and we will not describe it here.
-The reader can easily guess the precise statements in this case.
+Under the assumption that the Hamiltonian vector fields are nondegenerate, the asymptotic behavior of finite-energy curves in non-cylindrical cobordisms is analogous and we will not describe it here.
+The reader can easily guess the precise statements.